-Zero Waste Kitchen Swaps
+Zero Waste Kitchen Swaps for a More Sustainable Home

 Paper Products

-I purchased extra plates from the thrift store along with silverware so that way we always have them handy.
-We also have extra in case we have company.
-I keep an extra set of napkins folded in the buffet that are ready to use as well.
-This all goes in one large load with the towels once a week.
+I swapped our standard paper napkins for actual cloth napkins that I regularly hunt for when in my favorite thrift stores.
+This does take some time to adjust because you do have to wash them and make sure you have plenty on hand for each meal.
+I keep an extra set of napkins folded in the buffet that are ready to use and are rotated out weekly.
+This all goes in one large load with the reusable towels once a week.
+I promise, it is not nearly as complicated as one might think.
 Doing this is just a mindset and is part of the routine now.

 Cleaning Products